How Much Does It Cost to Build a House?

 However, there is some good news.

-So, while global supply chain issues caused by the Russia-Ukraine war and labour shortages continue to impact the cost of construction materials, there has been a pullback from consumers due to the Reserve Bank of Australia raising the cash rate to deal with inflationary pressures.
+While global supply chain issues caused by the Russia-Ukraine war and labour shortages continue to impact the cost of construction materials, consumers have reacted negatively to the Reserve Bank of Australia raising the cash rate to deal with inflationary pressures.

 As a result, the pipeline for building projects has been reduced, with new building prices down 41% since their historic high in March 2022.
 This reduction should help alleviate construction costs in the future.

-Additionally, as skilled migration continues to ramp up, there will be better availability of construction workers, and the costs associated with some trades and labour will hopefully slow.
+Additionally, as skilled migration continues to ramp up, construction workers will be more available, and the costs associated with some trades and labour will hopefully slow.

 This all has a knock-on effect on the consumer price index.
-If construction cost growth reduces, it would help lower the rate of inflation as well.
+If construction cost growth reduces, it would help lower the inflation rate as well.

 So, it’s not all doom and gloom.